-Drinking, drugging, gambling, working 80 hours a week, overeating are all ways we stuff our feelings and numb ourselves.
+Drinking, drugging, gambling, working 80 hours a week, overeating are all ways we avoid our feelings, stuffing them and numbing ourselves instead.
 They help in the short term.
 In the long term, not so much.
 We heal by discharging the emotion.
 It’s appropriate to have these emotions in certain situations.

 I once had a client come to me three weeks after her father died to ask me what was wrong with her.
 She was still crying about the loss of her father and she wanted to know how to pull herself together.
 I told her she was supposed to be crying, that’s what you do when the father you loved your whole life dies.
 But she had been told she needed to move on.

-I have been accused of being stuck myself, and in a way it’s true, for a long time I was stuck because I was never allowed to express my anger at being mistreated, my sadness at not having a loving family, my grief at what this had cost me.
+For a long time I was stuck myself because I was not allowed to express my anger at being mistreated, my sadness at not having a loving family, my grief at what this had cost me.
 The irony is I tried to discharge these feelings in healthy ways.
 I talked them out, I cried, I wrote, I sought therapy.
-Friends, family, even therapists told me to let go of my baggage, but at the same time they stopped me from doing just that.
+Many friends, family, even therapists told me to let it go, but at the same time they stopped me from doing just that.

-It was if I was carrying a couple of heavy suitcases that I desperately wanted to put down, but each time I did someone would tell me to pick them up again, that I couldn’t set my baggage down there because it was inappropriate.
+It was if I was carrying a couple of heavy suitcases that I desperately wanted to put down, but each time I did someone would tell me to pick them up again, that I couldn’t set my baggage down there.

-If you’re holding on to strong emotion because you fear that expressing it will drag you down deeper into it, let me assure you the opposite is true.
+If you’re holding on to strong emotion because you fear that expressing it will drag you down deeper into it, know that the opposite is true.
 Expressing it means letting go.
 Repressing it means holding on.
 The key is finding a safe place to put it down.